 Mr Anthony Steer

-The team has a total of two members of staff.
+The team has a total of three members of staff.

-Management of IT infrastructure underpinning the operational requirements of all clinical trials run by the CRCTU.
+Management of IT infrastructure underpinning the operational requirements of all clinical trials run by CRCTU

 Both Virtual and Physical Servers provide the backbone to the centralised IT infrastructure.
 Virtual servers are provisioned using VMware ESX and clustering, system replication technologies used to provide fault tolerance and disaster recovery capabilities to the CRCTU.